SMP The Mission

 To find your SMP click here.

 To volunteer click the “YES!
 I WANT TO VOLUNTEER” link below.
-The SMP Volunteer Contact Form will be available online to fill out and a link to email the form to Dee Edwards, the volunteer coordinator, is available on the form.
+The SMP Volunteer Contact Form will be available online to fill out and a link to email the form to Kathleen Pursell, the volunteer coordinator, is available on the form.
 Once your form is received, you will be contacted about the many wonderful opportunities available.

 Like and follow us on Facebook to view and share the most up-to-date media to help detect, protect, and report Medicare fraud!